Deal Pakistan such a blow that nothing remains of it, Uddhav Thackeray tells Modi

 Thackeray also attacked the Congress for alleging that the BJP manifesto repeated the NDA major's 2014 poll promises.
 The Sena chief said it was the Congress manifesto which was filled with lies.

-He criticised the Congress's 'Nyay' scheme that aims to help the poor by ensuring minimum income guarantee.
+He criticised the Congress' 'Nyay' scheme that aims to help the poor by ensuring minimum income guarantee.
 "Rahul (Gandhi) ji, the poverty eradication slogan was given by your grandmother (late Prime Minister Indira Gandhi).
 Your poverty vanished, but when the poverty of the poor will disappear?
 We will do it," Thackeray said.

 On the Prime Minister's Crop Insurance Scheme, Thackeray said companies were cheating farmers and asked Modi to "straighten them".
 "The insurance companies should have offices in each district (for the convenience of farmers)," he said.